Organic in Europe market production data interactive infographic statistics

 Over the last three decades organic food and farming has been growing year by year across the EU and continues doing so.
 The EU’s organic market is very dynamic with growth rates varying between countries.
 Policies can positively impact this growth – both production and consumption.

 The EU’s organic market is very dynamic with growth rates varying between different countries.
 Its continuous positive development is due to a combination of factors.
-Besides the innovative character of organic food and farming, growing policy support and European citizens increasing demand for high-quality, sustainable food production, despite the geopolitical situation and the ongoing war in Ukraine.
-This is well represented in the growing per capita consumption of organic products, which reached 102 EUR on average.
+Besides the innovative character of organic food and farming, growing policy support and European citizens increasing demand for high-quality, sustainable food production.
+This is well represented in the growing per capita consumption of organic products, which reached 104 EUR on average.
 Generally speaking, consumers spend more on organic food every year with certain product groups achieving above-average market shares.
+For instance, fresh produce like fruits and vegetables, as well as eggs are among the products that consumers select most as organic.

 Browse production and market data